ncsa/ShieldPK12/README.md

     - Then run command `crontab job.txt`.
 You can check if cronjob in place by `crontab -l`

 #### Deploy without SSL
-In case you do not own a domain name yet, or just want to deploy a test/develop version of the app, you can deploy without SSL: Run command `docker-compose -f docker-compose_wo_ssl.yml up --build -d`.
+In case you do not own a domain name yet, or just want to deploy the test/develop version of the app, you can deploy without SSL: Run command `docker-compose -f docker-compose_wo_ssl.yml up --build -d`.
 Then you can access the web app at `http://{hostIP}`.
 See the custom docker compose file [docker-compose_wo_ssl.yml](docker-compose_wo_ssl.yml) for more details.